 While many of the symptoms are the same, a new loss of taste and smell is distinct to COVID-19.

 How important is it to get a flu shot?

-It's crucial to get a flu shot this year.
+It's crucial to get a flu shot this year (in addition to your COVID-19 vaccination.)
 The vaccine doesn't just help keep you healthy by reducing how long you're sick and the severity of your illness, it also lessens your risk for hospitalization and serious health events like heart attacks and strokes.

 Where do you get a flu shot?

-At Gundersen, our flu shot clinics in La Crosse and Onalaska run Oct.
-12 through Nov.
-25. Flu shots also are available now at primary care appointments across the healthcare system.
+At Gundersen, our flu shot clinics in La Crosse and Onalaska run in October and November.
+Flu shots also are available now at primary care appointments across the healthcare system.